The Real Estate Investment Structure Taxation Review: Netherlands

 iii Tax payable on acquisition of real estate assets

-The real estate transfer tax, VAT, corporate income tax and stamp duty implications applicable to the direct acquisition of real estate and the acquisition of shares in real estate companies by regulated investment vehicles is set out in detail in Sections II.iii and II.iv.
+The real estate transfer tax, VAT, corporate income tax and stamp duty implications applicable to the direct acquisition of real estate and the acquisition of shares in real estate companies by regulated investment vehicles are set out in detail in Sections II.iii and II.iv.
 The corporate income tax implications for transparent FGRs and CVs are further discussed below.

-iv Tax regime for investment vehicles
+iv Tax regime for the investment vehicle

 The Netherlands generally has the following special tax regimes available for regulated investment vehicles:

-- tax transparent FGRs or CVs;
+- tax-transparent FGRs or CVs;

 - FBIs; and

 An FGR can be structured as either tax transparent or non-transparent.
 If tax transparent, it is not subject to corporate income tax and its distributions are not subject to dividend withholding tax.
 The investors in a tax-transparent FGR will be subject to tax if they held the assets of the FGR directly.

 For an FGR to qualify as transparent for tax purposes, it should have a closed character, meaning that the participations are not freely transferable other than to the FGR itself by way of redemption or with the unanimous consent of all the other participants.